 The Children's International Film Festival is a showcase event to help expose school-age children to short films from around the world.
 The festival selections are shown during a week's worth of events held at various locations across Catawba County, North Carolina, to students from across the county's three public school systems and several independent/private schools.
 Each screening session is two hours in length.
 Last year, over 3,000 school children saw the variety of films that were selected.

-The Hickory International Council (HIC) and the Footcandle Film Society of Catawba County are presenting the 7th Annual Children’s International Film Festival (CIFF) between April 15 and May 1, 2019 at the Drendel Auditorium on the SALT Block, Maiden High School Auditorium, and Newton-Conover Middle School Auditorium.
-The emphasis is on children in 4th – 6th grades.
-Additional emphasis on 7th & 8th graders will be premiered in 2019 as a trial.
+The Hickory International Council (HIC) and the Footcandle Film Society of Catawba County are presenting the 8th Annual Children’s International Film Festival (CIFF) between April 13 and May 1, 2020 at the Drendel Auditorium on the SALT Block, Maiden High School Auditorium, and Newton-Conover Middle School Auditorium.
+The emphasis is on children in 4th – 8th grades.

 The focus of the HIC is to promote cultural awareness of Catawba County’s diverse population.
 “It is important to highlight cultures from outside the United States and to work together to understand and accept the similarities and differences” said Hani Nassar, HIC Chair.